SysManSquad/sysmansquadblogdev/content/posts/2021-01-05-finding-azure-virtual-machines-in-configuration-manager/index.md

                       <div class="wp-block-group__inner-container">
                         <blockquote class="wp-block-quote">
                           <p>
                             When<code>Invoke-WebRequest</code>encounters a non-success HTTP message (404, 500, etc.), it returns no output and throws a terminating error.
-To catch the error and view the<strong>StatusCode</strong>you can enclose execution in a<code>try/catch</code>block.
+To catch the error and view the**StatusCode**you can enclose execution in a<code>try/catch</code>block.
                           </p>
                         </blockquote>
                       </div>